Our top tips!

 Good decision makers are open-minded when considering potential options.
-Try to understand other people’s way of thinking and see whether there are ways in which you can improve your own decision-making process.
+Try to understand other people’s ways of thinking and see whether there are ways in which you can improve your own decision-making process.

 Set realistic expectations

 Not all decisions will lead to expected outcomes.
-Alternatives should be prepared for so that there is always a backup plan.
+Consider alternatives so there is always a backup plan.
 As it is said, “don’t put all your eggs in one basket” – where one decision is not required, think of a few and try them.

 As a good decision maker, you should be open to new ways of doing things that may be more effective in the end.
 If you are not open to change or refuse to adapt to the situations you are in, you are unlikely to make effective decisions.

 Be a good listener